Welcome to the James Madison Program at Princeton University!

 Fed-Ex / UPS: The cost of express delivery services relating to your research may be reimbursed to you, using your available research allowance, with receipt and an accompanying note stating the purpose of the shipment.
 JMP is not able to handle these shipments for you.
 There are various UPS/Fed-Ex drop-off locations in town and on campus.
 Please refer to the respective service websites for up-to-date information on such drop-off and service locations and hours.

 Kitchen Space: The kitchen on the first floor of Bobst Hall is shared with the Bobst Center.
-You are free to use the coffee machine, microwave, fridge, and toaster oven in the first-floor kitchen, and you may help yourself to the supplies stored there, such as plates, cups, etc. Please label any personal items that you might place in the refrigerator and remove unused/spoiled items on a weekly basis.
+You are free to use the coffee machine, microwave, fridge, and toaster oven in the first-floor kitchen, and you may help yourself to the supplies stored there, such as plates, cups, etc. Please label any personal items that you might place in the refrigerator and remove unused/spoiled items on a weekly basis, and most importantly please clean up after your use of any of the common areas.

 Heat and Air Conditioning: All Bobst Hall office heating and air conditioning is centrally controlled by our facilities department.
 The heating / cooling system in your office automatically turns on at 8:30 a.m. and shuts off at 4:30 p.m., Monday through Friday, and is always off on the weekends.
 When you are working in your office during off-hours, you can manually turn the heat / air on using the wall thermostat.
 If you hold down the “Mode” button on the thermostat, it will extend the heat output in two-hour increments.
 Hold this button down until you see a small blinking clock in the LED window, then let it go.
 Your heat or A/C should come on within a minute or two of doing that.
 If you are having any problems with your office heat or AC, please let Debby know.